 Assumption Rationale for security objectives A.ACCESS.MANAGED The assumption: The TOE is located in a restricted or monitored environment that provides protection from unmanaged access to the physical components and data interfaces of the TOE. is upheld by: OE.PHYSICAL.MANAGED which establishes a protected physical environment for the TOE.
 A.ADMIN.PC.SECURE The assumption: The administrative computer is in a physically secured and managed environment and only the authorized administrator has access to it. is upheld by: OE.ADMIN.PC.SECURE which establishes the responsibility of the TOE owner to locate the administrative computer in a physically secured and managed environment and allow only authorized personnel access.
+The administrative personnel access.
 A.USER.PC.POLICY The assumption: User computers are configured and used in conformance with the organization's security policies. is upheld by: OE.USER.PC.POLICY which establishes the responsibility of the TOE owner to create a set of security policies to which user computers will conform.
 A.USER.TRAINING The assumption: TOE Users are aware of the security policies and procedures of their organization, and are trained and competent to follow those policies and procedures. is upheld by: OE.USER.TRAINED which establishes responsibility of the TOE Owner to provide appropriate User training.
+Owner to provide appropriate User training.
+A.ADMIN.TRAINING The assumption: Administrators are aware of the security policies and procedures of their organization, are trained and competent to follow the manufacturer's guidance and documentation, and correctly configure and operate the TOE in accordance with those policies and procedures. is upheld by: OE.ADMIN.TRAINED which establishes responsibility of the TOE Owner to provide appropriate Administrator training.

-Table 30: Sufficiency of objectives holding assumptions
+Table 27: Sufficiency of objectives holding assumptions

-Assumption Rationale for security objectives A.ADMIN.TRAINING The assumption: Administrators are aware of the security policies and procedures of their organization, are trained and competent to follow the manufacturer's guidance and documentation, and correctly configure and operate the TOE in accordance with those policies and procedures.
-The organization security policies and procedures include security awareness training covering topics such as how to identify and avoid clicking on malicious links. is upheld by: OE.ADMIN.TRAINED which establishes responsibility of the TOE Owner to provide appropriate Administrator training.
-A.ADMIN.TRUST The assumption: Administrators do not use their privileged access rights for malicious purposes. is upheld by: OE.ADMIN.TRUSTED which establishes responsibility of the TOE Owner to have a trusted relationship with Administrators.
-A.SERVICES.RELIABLE The assumption: When the TOE uses any of the network services DNS, Kerberos, LDAP, NTP SMTP, syslog, SMB, SharePoint, and/or WINS, these services provide reliable information and responses to the TOE. is upheld by: OE.SERVICES.RELIABLE which, when the TOE uses the network services DNS, Kerberos, LDAP, NTP, SMTP, syslog, SMB, SharePoint, and/or WINS, establishes that these services provide reliable information and responses to the TOE.

-Assumption Rationale for security objectives A.EMAILS.PROTECTED The assumption: For emails received by the SMTP gateway from the TOE, the transmission of emails between the SMTP gateway and the email's destination is protected. is upheld by: OE.EMAILS.PROTECTED which protects the transmission of emails from the SMTP gateway to the email's destination
+Assumption Rationale for security objectives A.ADMIN.TRUST The assumption: Administrators do not use their privileged access rights for malicious purposes. is upheld by: OE.ADMIN.TRUSTED which establishes responsibility of the TOE Owner to have a trusted relationship with Administrators.
+A.SERVICES.RELIABLE The assumption: When the TOE uses any of the network services DNS, Kerberos, LDAP, NTP SMTP, syslog, SMB, and/or WINS, these services provide reliable information and responses to the TOE. is upheld by: OE.SERVICES.RELIABLE which, when the TOE uses the network services DNS, Kerberos, LDAP, NTP, SMTP, syslog, SMB, and/or WINS, establishes that these services provide reliable information and responses to the TOE.
+A.EMAILS.PROTECTED The assumption: For emails received by the SMTP gateway from the TOE, the transmission of emails between the SMTP gateway and the email's destination is protected. is upheld by: OE.EMAILS.PROTECTED which protects the transmission of emails from the SMTP gateway to the email's destination